rwd03/omnidesk/README.md

 * Password
 * Role

-## Dashboard Page
+### Dashboard Page

 The dashboard page displays the logged-in user’s name and role.
-It acts as the current index page after authentication.
+It also includes a button to access the ticket management module.

+### Ticket List Page

+The ticket list page displays all created tickets with:

+* Reference number
+* Title
+* Category
+* Priority
+* Status
+* Created by
+* Created date
+* Edit action
+* Delete action

+### Create Ticket Page

+The create ticket page allows users to create a new support ticket using:

+* Title
+* Description
+* Category dropdown
+* Priority dropdown

+### Edit Ticket Page

+The edit ticket page allows users to update:

+* Title
+* Description
+* Category
+* Priority
+* Status

 ---